Spread of food dishes on wood table with green napkin

 • Recommended

 Why go?
-Although only a ten-minute drive from Canberra’s town centre, Beltana Farm will have you feeling miles away from the big city bothers.
-Open fields and distant hillscapes are a luxe that Melbourne and Sydney can only dream of, and we wouldn't trade it for the world.
-The verdant environs aren’t the only desirable at Beltana Farm either – the grandiose restaurant, swanky accommodation, and truffle orchard propel the domain as one of the best to do it.
-As far as the dining room goes – soak up the sunshine streaming through the floor-to-ceiling windows while taking in views of the manicured gardens with a Spritz at arms reach in summer.
-Come winter, cosy up by the two-sided fireplace and enjoy elevated farm-to-table classics, including potato damper with macadamia dukkah; potato rosti decorated with salmon roe and cured yolk; smoked lamb rump with burnt pear; and Anzac biscuit cheesecake with Pialligo honey for dessert.
+Although only a ten-minute drive from Canberra’s town centre, Beltana Farm will have you feeling you're miles away from the big city bothers with its open fields and distant hillscapes.
+The verdant environs aren’t the only desirable aspects at Beltana Farm either – the grandiose restaurant, swanky accommodation, and truffle orchard propel the domain as one of the best to do it.
+As far as the dining room goes, soak up the sunshine streaming through the floor-to-ceiling windows while taking in views of the manicured gardens with a Spritz within arm's reach in summer.
+Come winter, cosy up by the double-sided fireplace and enjoy elevated farm-to-table classics, including potato damper with macadamia dukkah; potato rosti with soppressata; smoked lamb rump with burnt pear; and Anzac biscuit cheesecake with Pialligo honey for dessert.

 Time Out tip: Tee up your visit with truffle hunting season – usually between June and August each year.